phpbb/support-toolkit/README.md

 Have a translation and want to be awesome?
 See the "Patches".

 ## Bug Tracker
 If you find a bug, please submit it to the [Support Team Tools](http://www.phpbb.com/bugs/supportteamtools/ "Supprt Team Tools") bug tracker.
+Please make sure that your ticket clearly states that it involes `stk/olympus`.

 ## Git branches
 The Support Toolkit is developed in multiple branches although main development is kept in the `stk/olympus` branch